corey-richardson/comp3016-cw1/README.md

 ## Use of AI Description

+> In line with the indicated acceptable level of AI use above, the following uses are acceptable:
+> - Creating game assets (models, sprites, font and title, art, music and sound effects).
+> - Code assistant.
+> - Programming testing.
+> - Readme report crafting.

+### Code Assistant

+An AI model was used to assist with refactoring methods throughout the development process.
+This helped me ensure that my class designs were memory safe and adhered to Software Engineering principles (OOP/SOLID/DRY/RAII).

+The AI model provided me with guidance on how to use `std::unique_ptr`s to ensure memory safety through the Resource Acquisition Is Initialisation (RAII) design pattern; `Game` *owns* `Grid` and `PlayerCursor` objects, therefore handling memory cleanup when the object is destoryed.

+AI was also used to assist with code-documentation, assisting with generating accurate Doxygen comments (`@brief`, `@param`, `@return`, `@throws`).
+These comments help to ensure that the codebase is maintainable.

+*AI models were used only in an assistive role, and where used I ensured that I understood the changes it was suggesting and implemented them myself.*

+### Programming Testing

+AI was also used to find and debug issues within the code.

+This was especially the case when attempting to resolve [Known Bugs: \[1\]](#known-bugs), where the recursive `Game::loadNextLevel` method required a base case limiting the number of attempts in order to remove the risk of an infinitely recursing self-call.

+### README Report Crafting

+AI has been used to assist with technical documentation, helping me ensure that the reports details are correct!
+It helped me whilst writing about the implementation of Software Engineering principles used throughout the project, as well as helping me to describe why these design choices were made.

 ## Game Programming Patterns Used

 The system was developed using Object-Oriented Programming (OOP) principles, SOLID Software Engineering Design guidelines and Game Programming Patterns in mind, ensuring easy extensibility and maintainability for the project.